Is Bankruptcy a Good Idea for You?

 You can also be prosecuted for bankruptcy fraud if the courts discover any dishonesty.

 Considering Bankruptcy?
 You May Want to Speak With a Lawyer First

-If you're in a position to be considering bankruptcy you're probably dealing with some pretty complicated problems.
-You don't have to try to unravel the tangle legal and practical decisions you're facing alone.
+You don't have to try to unravel these legal and practical decisions alone.
 Contact a local bankruptcy law attorney to learn more about your options and how a lawyer can help get your financial life back under control.